yashwanth123/judgeval-copy/README.md

 # Judgeval SDK

-Judgeval is an open-source evaluation framework for multi-agent LLM workflows, designed for both real-time and offline evaluations.
-To learn more about Judgment or sign up for free, visit our [website](https://www.judgmentlabs.ai/) or check out the [docs](https://judgment.mintlify.app/getting_started).
+Judgeval is an open-source framework for building evaluation pipelines for multi-step agent workflows, supporting both real-time and experimental evaluation setups.
+To learn more about Judgment or sign up for free, visit our [website](https://www.judgmentlabs.ai/) or check out our [developer docs](https://judgment.mintlify.app/getting_started).

 ## Features